Claude Code Plugins

 Extract Claude Code sessions from the last {time_window_hours} hours with minimum duration {min_duration_minutes} minutes.

-Return JSON with session metadata including:
+The script returns JSON with session metadata including:

-- project_path
+- session_id, project_path

 - start_time, end_time, duration_minutes

-- summary (first user message)
+- message_count, summary

 - tool_usage (file_edits, bash_commands, reads)